U.S. apparel and footwear resale market - statistics & facts

-In a world of fast fashion and outsourced clothing manufacture, one way to peacefully combat the environmental impact and labor controversies that go hand-in-hand with the modern apparel industry is to opt for second hand clothing and footwear.
-Not only is second hand less expensive than brand new clothing and shoes, it is a great way to prevent waste and support local businesses and charities rather than massive clothing retailers.
-The global apparel resale market increased in value from 18 billion U.S. dollars in 2016 to 27 billion U.S. dollars in 2020.
-Apparel resale accounts for a much larger share of the total retail resale market than any other product category, perhaps because clothing styles have a tendency to come back in vogue after many years, and vintage clothing has more character than brand new clothing.
-For people who want to set themselves apart from current fashion trends, second hand clothing provides the means to do so.
+In a world of fast fashion and outsourced clothing manufacture, one way to peacefully combat the environmental impact and labor controversies that go hand-in-hand with the modern apparel industry is to opt for secondhand clothing and footwear.
+Not only is secondhand less expensive than brand new clothing and shoes, but it is also a great way to prevent waste.
+Clothing styles have a tendency to come back in vogue after many years, and vintage clothing often has more character than brand new clothing.
+For people who want to set themselves apart from current fashion trends, secondhand clothing provides the means to do so.
 The global apparel secondhand market was estimated to be worth 211 billion U.S. dollars in 2023.
 By 2027, this was forecast to rise to more than 350 billion dollars.
 As home to the largest clothing market in the world, the United States is also the leading exporter of used clothing.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.

 Research expert covering apparel industry and general merchandise